 Harry P. Leu Gardens

 The Harry P. Leu Gardens has a $10 admission fee, but on the first Monday of the months of May through September, visitors can walk the 50 acres of tropical plants for free.
-This local landmark that sees plenty of beautiful weddings, as well as specialty temporary exhibits (currently dinosaurs) is a hidden gem among thrill attractions.
+This local landmark that hosts plenty of beautiful weddings, as well as specialty temporary exhibits (currently dinosaurs) is a hidden gem among Orlando attractions.

 In addition to the hundreds of flowers, vegetables, vines, desert plants, and more, the gardens also have an onsite museum, the Leu House Museum.
 Restored from the late 1800s, this National Register of Historic Places listed home tells a storied history that adds a lot of historical value to any visit.

 If you prefer to enjoy films over movies, but you’re a snob on a budget, Enzian Theater is the ideal choice out.
-This one-screen purveyor of old black and white tales of Tinseltown, as well as newer, lesser known pictures, does charge admission, does regularly host free movie nights.
-These nights, “Wednesday Pitcher Show Night,” usually occurs every other Wednesday and features a free outdoor screening, as well as $5 pitchers, which should make even Manos: the Hands of Fate tolerable.
+This single-screen theater hosts everything from old black and white tales of Tinseltown to newer indie movies.
+Though the theater does charge admission, the Enzian regularly host free movie nights.
+These nights, “Wednesday Pitcher Show Night,” usually occurs every other Wednesday and features a free outdoor screening, as well as $5 pitchers, helping your date night to stay on budget.